-Fulfilling our responsibilities of planning and managing the transmission system will continue to become increasingly complex with further evolution of the energy industry to a more decarbonised energy system, driven predominantly by intermittent wind electricity generation.
-Among these challenges is the anticipated increase in the level of distributed generation, with ongoing connection of wind and the growth of new technologies such as photovoltaic (PV) and electricity storage.
+Fulfilling our responsibilities of planning and managing the transmission system will continue to become increasingly complex with further evolution of the energy industry to a more decarbonised energy system, driven predominantly by intermittent non synchronous technology such as wind electricity generation.
+Among these challenges is the anticipated increase in the level of distributed generation, with ongoing connection of wind and the growth of new technologies such as Photovoltaic (PV) and electricity storage.
 Demand is also set to be more active and dynamic with ongoing drive for energy efficiency through demand side participation.

 We continue to seek out innovative ways of solving some of the problems we face today and in the future.
 As an organisation we believe we can deliver greatest value and benefit for our customers by identifying innovative solutions to real challenges and delivering these into our business activities.
 We believe that by focusing on how we can use our existing grid better, enable sustainable energy users and reduce the impact our infrastructure has on the environment we can drive positive change for both customers and wider society.
 To fully realise the benefits of our focus we must ensure we can translate solutions into workable models, policies and procedures for both the organisation and industry.
-With this in mind, our Innovation Focus Areas have been identified in the following section.